haklein/certabo-playground/certabo-uci/README.md

 ### lichess bot

-This has also been used successfully with the official lichess bot: https://github.com/careless25/lichess-bot Just specify the engine in the config yaml.
+This has also been used successfully with the official lichess bot: https://github.com/careless25/lichess-bot Just specify the engine in the `config.yaml`.
 Then you can play on lichess with the CERTABO eboard (be aware that your account needs to be a bot account).

 ## Todo

 * shake out bugs
 * clean up logging (very chatty for now)
 * enable calibration via UCI setting
-* verify validity of user move, to make sure we don't send an invalid move as UCI `bestmove`.
-Set LEDs in a way that user can easily revert invalid move.

 ## License